Ten Years Ago

 Parl hesitated only a moment.
 “A plague recently swept through our city.
 It was not deadly, but many were infected.
 The clan in question were the only people in their neighborhood who were not infected.
 Furthermore, a search revealed artifacts related to the supernatural in their house.”

 Both priests seemed nonplussed at this.
 “And you consider this kind of evidence permissible in a court of law?”
 Priest Herlglut asked incredulously.
+It was in character for him to be the one to make the exclamation, but Priest Fel appeared to be thinking the same thoughts.
 “You would murder on evidence like that?”

 Priest Herlglut looked disgusted, but before he could speak, Priest Fel laid a restraining hand on his arm.
 “I am sure, Governor Parl, that you can see our dilemma,” he said.